Nozbe/Michael.team/en/yt.md

 <div id="yt"></div>

-## Watch any video here, cookie free!

-I created this because the experience of watching video on YouTube got worse.
-They show pop-ups, they track you and they tempt you to bindge-watch by suggesting lots of videos on the side.
-[Here's the full story behind this page][blog].

-This page solves most of these problems.
-It lets you embed *any YouTube video* easily and watch it without being tracked, with full screen and picture-in-picture support on iPads.

-## Option 1.
-Just paste a YouTube URL link
+## To watch any video, paste YouTube URL

 <form name="link" onsubmit="getYouTube(true); return false;">
 <div><input name="yt" type="text" value="" placeholder="Paste: ...youtube.com/watch?v=..."></div>
 <div><button>Watch YouTube video!</button></div>
 </form>

+Works with *youtube.com, m.youtube.com, youtu.be* and just any video ID.

+## Share any YouTube video on iOS easily

-## Option 2.
-Get a Siri Shortcut for iOS
+**[Get the Siri "Cookie-free YouTube" Shortcut for iOS][shortcut]**

-I created a handy Siri Shortcut which you can use to "share" any YouTube link to this page.
+This Siri Shortcut helps you to "share" any YouTube link to this page.

-**[Get the Siri Shortcut for iOS][shortcut]**

-## Option 3.
-Just add a URL to this page as a parameter
+## Bonus 1: Just add a URL as a parameter

 This page has a special `yt` parameter, so add the YouTube link at the end of it or the 11-character YouTube video ID: